epomatti/singlecontainer-storage/README.md

-# Single container + mounted storage
+# Single container with Mounted storage

 An application to test Azure WebApp with Single Container deployment mounting a Blob Storage container path.